Raising meat chickens is a lot like raising regular chickens. In fact, I’d argue to say it’s almost exactly the same!

 Meat chickens are typically at market weight somewhere between 7 and 9 weeks to be used as a “broiler”.
 Any older then the chicken is considered a “roaster”.

-The Prairie Homestead has a really wonderful (but graphic) article with step-by-step instructions and pictures on how to butcher a chicken.
+As a starting point, The Prairie Homestead has a really wonderful (but graphic) article with step-by-step instructions and pictures on how to butcher a chicken.

 Terms to know when raising meat chickens